Leland Honeyman

 Leland Dillon Honeyman Jr. (born February 23, 2005) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series, and part-time in both the ARCA Menards Series East and ARCA Menards Series West, driving the No. 20 Toyota for Nitro Motorsports.
-He previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra for Halmar Friesen Racing, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 71/92 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He has previously competed in the ARCA Menards Series.

 Racing career

 Early career

 Honeyman would first get his start racing quads at the age of two and would rise through the ranks to International Trophy Karts at the age of four.
 For three years, he would then make starts in Jr. Trucks and Off Road Jr. Trucks, winning three championships in the off-road series.
 On his eighth birthday, he would race his first go-kart race, winning three championships.

 In 2017, Honeyman would win the Bandolero championship in INEX.

-In 2021, Honeyman would finish runner up to Nick Loden for the championship in the Carolina Pro Late Model Series.
+In 2021, Honeyman would finish runner-up to Nick Loden for the championship in the Carolina Pro Late Model Series.

 Honeyman also competed in two races of the CARS Tour in 2019.